jraporta/Blackjack/README.md

 - Start the services as defined in `docker-compose.yaml` by executing the command `docker-compose up --build`
 - Once the containers are up, follow the instructions in the above section to interact with the service.

+### Mongo Atlas version

+- Ensure docker is installed and running in your system.
+- Pull the image from Docker Hub: `docker pull jraporta/blackjack:latest`
+- Run the docker container: `docker run -e MONGODB_URI="{uri}" -p 8080:8080 jraporta/blackjack:latest`
+  Replace {uri} with a valid MongoDB URI to connect to Atlas.

 ## 🌐Deployment

-Deployed with Render (access via <https://blackjack-ld1x.onrender.com>).
+Deployed with Render on <https://blackjack-ld1x.onrender.com>.
-Note: When querying for first time, the system might take a couple of minutes to respond.
+Note: When querying for first time, the system might take a couple of minutes to respond due to Render's cold starts.

 ## 🤝Contributions